Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 k_dens_bader = 12     # Bader Charge Calculation:           number of k-points perr Å^-1
-n_kpoints    = 50     # Band calculation (nscf):            number of k-points in each section of the band plot nions_split  = 100    # number of ions in the POSCAR file, so that the band calculation is performed in steps (split) vacuo        = 15.0   # Vacuum applied to Heterostructure NCORE        = 8      # Number of "cores" per "node"
+n_kpoints    = 50     # Band calculation (nscf):            number of k-points in each section of the band plot nions_split  = 100    # number of ions in the POSCAR file, so that the band calculation is performed in steps (split) vacuum       = 15.0   # Vacuum applied to Heterostructure NCORE        = 8      # Number of "cores" per "node"

 #============================